Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Soliton resolution in sector II

-Previously, we have presented the direct scattering transform and constructed the RH problem for the initial-value problem that is unique solvable.
-When $\abs{\xi=\frac{n}{2t}}<1$, there are two stationary phase points on the jump contour
+Previously, we have presented the direct scattering transformation and constructed the RH problem for the initial-value problem that is uniquely solvable.
+The aim of this section is to carry out the analysis in sector II.
+In this vein, the phase function admits two different saddle points on the unit circle: $S_1$ and $S_2$, and the Taylor's expansion of $\phi(\lambda)$ at $S_j$ is